ClaasM/GDELTSocialVideo/README.md

 A classifier was trained on a manually labeled set of sources to filter these out, with an accuracy of >95%.
 More information on how that was achieved can be found in my thesis.
 TODO link

+TODO examples how to get articles for a video, etc.
+TODO export are acutally the events, they were just called export for

 Getting started:

 ssh claas@vid-gpu1.inf.cs.cmu.edu